Tav0/simple-api/README.md

 Your API should support the following operations:

-GET
++ GET

     /api/users          - return the first 10 users.
     /api/users?page=1   - return users 11-20
     /api/users?page=n   - return users 10*n + 1 ...
 10*n + 10
     /api/users/:id      - get information about a user

-POST
++ POST

     /api/users          - create a new user.
     /api/login          - authenticate as a user.

-PUT
++ PUT

     /api/users/:id      - update information for user id

-All operations except for the POSTs should require authentication.
++ All operations except for the POSTs should require authentication.
 The operations that take an :id should check that either the id belongs to an admin or that it is the id of the requesting user.

-Note:

-Your database code should be clearly separated from the API code.
++ Your database code should be clearly separated from the API code.
 Keep your db code in db/queries.js for which you will find a stub that shows you the six methods my sample solution implements.

-To implement authentication, use passport. api.js contains some boilerplate code already to enable session management and install the passport middleware.
++ To implement authentication, use passport. api.js contains some boilerplate code already to enable session management and install the passport middleware.

-You will need to implement a LocalStrategy in api/users.js and make express use it.
++ You will need to implement a LocalStrategy in api/users.js and make express use it.

-To add a middleware that ensures the user is authenticated when an API entry point is hit, do not use the connect-ensure-login npm, because it is intended for pages needing redirection upon lack of authentication.
++ To add a middleware that ensures the user is authenticated when an API entry point is hit, do not use the connect-ensure-login npm, because it is intended for pages needing redirection upon lack of authentication.
 Instead, write your own connect-style